farcrycore/project-barebones/README.md

 Project Barebones
 ===============

-> Old mother Hubbard went to the cupboard...
+> Old mother Hubbard went to the cupboard... when she got there the cupboard was bare.

 Absolute minimalist project skeleton for FarCry Core app development.